Andaz (album): Background

 The album topped the charts in Pakistan as well as in the Gulf and South Asia, with its first single entitled "Zamane ke Andaz" (Saqi-Nama) which made it to #1 in the Gulf, and to #5 on the Asian charts.
-On its official website, Junoon has stated that the band tried to get out of the Sufi rock genre during the album's release.
+On its official website, Junoon has stated that through this album the band tried to move past the Sufi rock genre.

 Track listing

 All music written & composed by Salman Ahmad and Sabir Zafar.
 Except for "Zamane Ke Andaz" (Saqi-Nama) which was written by Allama Iqbal.